awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "Using a wildcard (*) in token.actions.githubusercontent.com:sub can allow requests from more sources than you intended.
-Specify the value of token.actions.githubusercontent.com:sub with the repository and branch name.
+Specify the value of token.actions.githubusercontent.com:sub with the repository and branch name."
-"
 ```

 **Resolving the general warning**